latent-to/developer-docs/docs/concepts/commit-reveal.md

 ### Subnet Owners

-As a subnet owner, you must enable and configure Commit Reveal using two hyperparameters:
+As a subnet owner, you must enable and configure the Commit Reveal feature using two hyperparameters:

 1. **`commit_reveal_weights_enabled`** (boolean)
    - Set to `True` to activate Commit Reveal for your subnet